-“Carrying Suffering & Happiness onto the Path”
+“Carrying Suffering & Happiness onto the Path” Part 2

 Sat.
-Feb 18 & Sun Feb 19, Waters Edge, Westbrook CT
+Feb 18 & Sun Feb 19, 2017–Water’s Edge, Westbrook

 The teaching is based upon a pith instruction written by the 3rd Dodrubchen Rinpoche (1865-1926), one of the most outstanding Tibetan saints of his time and teacher to many great masters.
 These gems of advice are priceless and inexhaustible treasures that you can use at any given moment to overcome adversity and create more happiness in your life, in the lives or everyone you connect with, and out into the world.

 Other teachings, public talks and events in Connecticut, 2003 – 2016 (Teachings were by Khentrul Rinpoche unless otherwise specified)

 - Quiescence and Profound Insight residential retreat, May 7, 2016, taught by Khenchen Tsultrim Rinpoche and Khentrul Rinpoche, May 7-9, 2016, St. Thomas Seminary, Bloomfield